DCS-Web-Editor/dcs-web-editor-docs/docs/editor/3deditor.md

 ![3deditor-panel](./images/dcs-error.png)

-### DWE connection error
+### 3D Editor connection error
-If you see this error, it means DCS is not running or you haven't started the empty singleplayer missions we provided.
+If you see this error, it means DCS is not running (on the same machine) or you haven't started the empty singleplayer missions we provided.
 Make sure the mission you start in DCS matches the theater in DCS Web Editor.
 > :cross_mark: Mission not running.
 You need to start an empty SinglePlayer mission in DCS